-- Interest rate of the loan is @ 10% per annum on a reducing balance basis, which is SIDBI's interest rate for energy efficient projects. - Moratorium period of 6 months from the date of disbursement of the loan is considered towards repayment of the loan. - > Depreciation is provided as per the rates provided in the companies act.
+- Interest rate of the loan is @ 10% per annum on a reducing balance basis, which is SIDBI's interest rate for energy efficient projects. - Repayment period is taken as 5 years excluding the initial moratorium period of 6 months - > Depreciation is provided as per the rates provided in the companies act.